Powerful Medical Receives €40 Million IPCEI Grant — read the full story

 Background

 ST‑elevation isolated to lead aVR, especially when accompanied by ST‑depression elsewhere, has long been viewed as an “occlusion pattern,” yet its prognostic and diagnostic value is undermined by frequent mimicry from diffuse subendocardial ischaemia and critical illness.
 Contemporary European Society of Cardiology guidance therefore equivocates, advising rapid angiography only when the clinical context appears high risk—a recommendation that inevitably trades sensitivity for an excess of potentially avoidable invasive procedures.
-The present analysis asked whether a convolutional‑network trained on occlusion‑MI phenotypes could offer a more balanced triage strategy than any human‑devised threshold or pattern.
+The present analysis asked whether a convolutional‑network trained on occlusion‑MI (OMI) phenotypes could offer a more balanced triage strategy than any human‑devised threshold or pattern.

 Methods